factory-x-contributions/mx-port-demo-node-red/README.md

 The shown image depicts a vertical integration stack from a machine at the bottom to some arbitrary application at the top.
-Each box in the stack represents a system, wich is modeled within Node-RED except for the upper box, which is only commented, but not implemented.
+Each box in the stack represents a system, which is modeled within Node-RED except for the upper box, which is only commented, but not implemented.
 The stack includes two MX Ports shown as grey boxes.
 For viewing the inner structure of each box, open the project in Node-RED.